bllsglm/GithubFinder/readme.md

 - Easy-to-use and user-friendly interface.
 - Clean and intuitive design.
 - Responsive layout for mobile and desktop.
-- Built with (React, TypeScript.js)
+- Built with (React, TypeScript.js, Tailwindcss,DaisyUI)
 - Utilizes UseReducer and ContextApi for state management.

 ### Installation